bmad-sim/GTPSA.jl/docs/src/man/k_fastgtpsa.md

 The speedup of using the macro can be quite significant.
 See our [example](https://github.com/bmad-sim/GTPSA.jl/blob/main/benchmark/track.jl), where we observe a x2 speedup at 2nd order.

+## Note on Julia Versions < v1.10
+In order to support vectorized/broadcasted operations using `@FastGTPSA!` with *zero* allocations, `setindex!` was overloaded for `Array{<:TPS}` types.
+This can lead to massive speedups in calculating Taylor maps in simulations using a structure-of-arrays layout of memory.
+However, it turns out that on Julia versions < v1.10, merely overloading this function causes allocations when using the macro.
+It currently is not understood why (seems like a bug in previous Julia versions), however we strongly recommend using Julia version >= v1.10 with this package.
+If you are stuck with Julia v1.9, then you can use GTPSA v1.1.1, which is the latest version that does not have this particular overload.
+With this, you cannot do broadcasted operators using the macros, but you will have zero allocations for non-vector `TPS` operations.

 ## Documentation
 ```@docs